icon-bg

 By offering such a wide range of checking methods, TNI provides organizations with the flexibility to discover devices network in a way that best suits their specific requirements and infrastructure.
 Whether dealing with Windows, Unix, or macOS systems or managing a variety of web devices, TNI has the tools necessary to create a comprehensive and up-to-date inventory of all connected assets.

-Scan the Network With the IP Address Scanner
+Scan the network with the IP address scanner

 TNI's IP address scanner is a versatile tool that works with both Windows and Unix operating systems, as well as non-standard net equipment using various protocols.
 This scanner allows IT professionals to quickly and easily find network devices by specifying a range of IP addresses to scan.
 Once the scan is complete, TNI provides detailed information about each device, including its hostname, operating system, and grid configuration.